Are lawnmower blades good for making knives?-Let’s find out!

 This is low-carbon or plain-carbon steel.

-It’s inexpensive and a common steel form because it provides properties suitable for plenty of applications, including being used as lawnmower blades.
-If you have this type, it may not be the most adequate as a knife blade.
+It’s inexpensive and a common steel form because it provides properties suitable for plenty of applications, including lawnmower blades.
+However, if you have this type, it may not be the most adequate knife blade.

 - Cleaning first

-Lawnmower blades that are to be repurposed need to be cleaned well.
-You can use a steel brush for this step.
+Lawnmower blades that will be repurposed need to be cleaned well.
+A steel brush is suitable for this step.

 - Flattening time